wandyezj/class_achievements/outline.md

 # Summary

-The idea behind class achievements is to provide support for a Standards Based Assessment approach for a TEALS introductory to Computer Science class.
+The idea behind class achievements is to provide support for a Standards Based Assessment approach for a TEALS Introduction to Computer Science class.

 The ideas and research behind Standard Based Assessment come from: